-Whether you’re interested in creating a fun tutorial for people to try at home, streaming your favorite games, or even sharing your best jokes with a live audience, there’s a lot to love about creating content on YouTube.
+Whether you’re interested in creating a fun tutorial for people to try at home, live streaming your favorite games, or even sharing your best jokes with a live audience, there’s a lot to love about creating content on YouTube.

-Step 2: You can’t livestream on YouTube until you verify the account with a linked mobile number.
+Step 2: You can’t participate in YouTube live streaming until you verify the account with a linked mobile number.
 Head to the verification page, log in to your account, and follow the on-screen instructions.